ewalsh/breeze-enets/README.md

   * You can see an implementation of this within the Zeppelin Notebook.

 6. Added the Higham (2002) algorithm for non positive definite matrices.
-  * The original paper makes a positive definite assumption, but data is rarely this well structured in the wild.
+  * The original project makes a positive definite assumption, but data is rarely this well structured in the wild.

 # ENETS (Elastic Nets in Scala)